Zeph001/docker_tournament/README.md

 Save password and hit save.
 Connect to the server by double clicking it on the Browser and view the tables in the schemas.

 If you have troubles contact me @sdaya001

+#### Frontend Test
+1. Run "npm test" in command line
+2. Afterwards press "a" to run all tests